• Skip to primary navigation

 When served in our mini beer shot glasses, these Kahlúa and Bailey’s shots looked like fresh-from-the-tap pours of Guinness.

-Guinness Glazed Pecans in a white bowl
+Guinness glazed pecans in a white bowl

 Guinness Glazed Pecans